Grandparent Custody Attorney in Amarillo

 The grandparent exercises actual control of the child by providing guidance, and direction like is typically done on a day to day basis by a parent.
 Some examples include deciding when bed time is, deciding how much tv to watch, and if they get to have desert after dinner.
 Does the grandparent normally discipline the grandchild?

-The grandchild lived with the grandparent for at least six months and that six month period did not end longer than 90 days before filing suit.
-A grandparent can’t wait until four months after the grandchild moved out - it’s too late then.
-Also, the actual possession doesn’t have to be exclusive.
-This means that one or both of the child’s parents could also be living in the home with the grandparent.
-So, when a Mother and the grandchild live with the grandparent for six months, even if it was intended to be temporary, this will satisfy the six month actual possession.
+The grandchild lived with the grandparent for at least six months and that six-month period did not end longer than 90 days before filing suit.
+A grandparent can’t wait until four months later the grandchild moved out – it’s too late.
+Also, the actual possession must be independent of the child’s parent.
+If Mom and child are living with Grandmother, Grandmother is not in possession of the child because Mom is also there.
+Possession must be independent of a parent.

 A grandparent can try to prove that the present circumstances will significantly impair the child’s physical health or emotional development.
 Texas Family Code § 102.003(a)(13).
 This generally requires the showing of some kind of danger.
 This can include a parent being guilty of drug addiction, alcohol addiction, family violence, child neglect or abuse, etc.

 Once a suit is filed, the grandparent can request a hearing for temporary orders, which is like a mini-trial.
 The court will listen to testimony and receive evidence.
 The court can also order drug testing of any party if it is supported by a credible allegation of illegal drug use.

 If a grandparent is successful, it is very likely the court will order the parent to pay child support to the grandparent and to make other orders usually customary regarding children such as a visitation schedule.